 By making a reservation at 'the chef's dozen' you agree to our reservation & cancellation terms.

 We apologise that cancellation charges have become necessary, unfortunately our experience dictates this precaution.
-The chef's dozen is an independent family run restaurant with a limited number of covers available and our continued success relies on reservations being honoured by our guests or sufficient notice being given of any changes.
+The chef's dozen is an independent husband and wife run restaurant with a limited number of covers available and our continued success relies on reservations being honoured by our guests or sufficient notice being given of any changes.

 christmas and boxing day